-Top Christian fiction writers have several things in common.
+Top Christian fiction authors and writers have several things in common.

 - First and foremost is their love for God.
 If not for that, they would not have a reason to write for us.